Agile Development Methodology: MVP Strategies and Best Practices

 • Projects Requiring Detailed Documentation: Due to its systematic nature, Waterfall is beneficial when the project outcome requires rigorous documentation.
 Each phase results in detailed documentation, which is helpful for future reference and compliance.

-• Predictable Scenarios: Waterfall works well in environments where the technology is well-understood, and the project deliverables are fixed and transparent.
+• Predictable Scenarios: Waterfall works well in environments where the technology is well-understood and the project deliverables are fixed and transparent.
 This predictability allows for precise planning and execution.

 Comparing Methodologies: Which is Right for Your MVP?